FelixTornqvist/DeepCoder-device-management/deepcoder/examples/README.md

+# `classifyDate.json`
+Receives one list, and outputs the third element (Date in the SA).

+# `classifyID.json`
+Receives one list, and outputs the second element (ID in the SA).

-# `dot.json`
+# `classifyLoc.json`
-Receives two list, and outputs the inner product of two list.
+Receives one list, and outputs the fourth element (Location in the SA).

-# `reverse.json`
+# `classifyType.json`
-Receives one list, and outputs the reversed list.
+Receives one list, and outputs the first element (Type in the SA).